Varun583/Masters-Thesis/README.md

 R packages required: dplyr and ggplot2

 ## Introduction
-The Bradley-Terry model has been popular, facilitating pairwise comparisons, but also in various other fields.
+The Bradley-Terry model has been popular, facilitating pairwise comparisons, not only in sports, but also in various other fields.
 There have been many attempts to improve the initial Bradley-Terry model, proposed by Bradley and Terry, and some of these attempts are successful.
 Some of the extensions include:
 - Modelling Ties
 - Modelling Order Effects
 - Modelling External Covariates